symera/TexPortable/README.md

     - works, but a little bit quiry, needs to escape or sleep right after first send command
   - what is more suitable? splitting windows with Win+Left/Right shortcuts or calculating width/height?
   - provide a parameter for dual monitor setup (TexPortable.exe -dual)
+- [ ] ~~check for "new" settings file, if paths or links are "wrong" provide msgbox for adjusting them~~
+- [ ] ~~overwrite and backup settings from Texmaker and SumatraPDF, when custom settings files are located in a backup folder~~
+- [ ] making updates easy
+  - check `InverseSearchCmdLine = pass.exe "%f" -line %l` in `SumatraPDF-settings.txt`
+  - check paths for `Tools\...` in `texmaker.ini`
+- [ ] set up a gui for configuration (templates, backup, display-setup, etc.)

 ## Links
 Looking for alternatives or in search of other LaTeX stuff?